Within This Page

 Incorporate features such as plug-and-play floor boxes for power, data, voice and fiber, modular and harnessed wiring and buses, and conferencing hubs to allow for daily flexibility at work as well as future reorganization of office workstations.

-The concentration of a large number of workers within one building can have a significant impact on neighborhoods.
+The concentration of a large number of workers within one building can have a significant impact on surrounding areas and neighborhoods.
 Office structures can vitalize neighborhoods with the retail, food service, and interrelated business links the office brings to the neighborhood.
 Consideration of transportation issues must also be given when developing office structures.
 Office buildings are often impacted by urban planning and municipal zoning, which attempt to promote compatible land use and vibrant neighborhoods.

 Provide individualized climate control that permits users to set their own, localized temperature, ventilation rate, and air movement preferences.